 - What are your conversion rates per opportunity?

 - Do you need to fine-tune your messaging and value proposition?

 As a sales manager or business owner, your problem isn’t too little data; it’s probably too much.
 From sales velocity and average deal size to sales funnel leakage and onboarding time, there’s a nearly endless list of metrics and data points to sift through.
 Which metrics are the most important?
 That depends on industry, your sales organization, and your sales cycle, but there are a handful of key sales metrics across the board that can help you make smart decisions regarding your people and processes.
-As an added bonus, Murray Goodman, CEO of Intelemark, explains how outsourced lead generation campaigns help in the following areas.
+In 2018, Murray Goodman, CEO of Intelemark, explains how outsourced lead generation campaigns help in the following areas.

 Time Spent Selling

 Do you know how your salespeople spend their time?
 According to one study, sales reps only spend 36% of their time actually selling.
 What are they doing instead?
 A 2018 survey by HubSpot suggests: